MicrosoftDocs/fabric-docs/docs/data-science/tutorial-bank-churn.md

 The dataset also includes columns such as row number, customer ID, and customer surname that should have no impact on customer's decision to leave the bank.
 The event that defines the customer's churn is the closing of the customer's bank account, therefore, the column "exit" in the dataset refers to customer's abandonment.
 Since you don't have much context about these attributes, you'll proceed without having background information about the dataset.
 Your aim is to understand how these attributes contribute to the "exit" status.

 Out of the 10,000 customers, only 2037 customers (around 20%) have left the bank.
-Therefore, given the class imbalance ratio, we recommend to generate synthetic data.
+Therefore, given the class imbalance ratio, we recommend generating synthetic data.
 Moreover, confusion matrix accuracy may not be meaningful for imbalanced classification and it might be better to also measure the accuracy using the Area Under the Precision-Recall Curve (AUPRC).

 - churn.csv